Oliems/wg-pihole-docker/README.md

 - On your computer, go into you `.ssh` folder with `cd ~/.ssh`.
 If the folder does not exist create it using `mkdir ~/.ssh`.
 - Use `ssh-keygen -t rsa -b 4096` to generate a key pair.
 It is recommended that you name the key so that you can keep track of them.
 - You need to copy the public key you have just created to your server.
 To do that use `scp yourkey.pub username@serverip:`.
+Do not forget the `:` at the end.
 - In order to be able to connect to the server using your SSH key, you need to add it to the `authorized_keys` file using `cat yourkey.pub >> .ssh/authorized_keys`.
 You can then delete the public key from the server using `rm yourkey.pub`.
 - Make a copy of the `sshd_config` with `sudo cp /etc/ssh/sshd_config /root/`.
 - Then need to edit the content of the SSH daemon configuration using `sudo nano /etc/ssh/sshd_config`.